bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image148.png?raw=true"
   style="width:45%"
+  title="Change to 6.
+Now one is 5, other is 6"
   alt="Change to 6.
 Now one is 5, other is 6." />
 <img src="./images/image149.png?raw=true"
   style="width:45%"
-  alt="Test, statement is now false." />
+  title="Test, statement is now false" alt="Test, statement is now false." />
 </p>